Deleting Amazon KMS keys

 To reduce the number of KMS keys that count against your KMS key resource quota

-If you close or delete your Amazon Web Services account, your KMS keys become inaccessible and you are no longer billed for them.
-You do not need to schedule deletion of your KMS keys separate from closing the account.
+If you close your Amazon Web Services account, your KMS keys become inaccessible and you are no longer billed for them.

 Amazon KMS records an entry in your Amazon CloudTrail log when you schedule deletion of the KMS key and when the KMS key is actually deleted.